 ^d Note that the benefit-per-ton value for SOx is based on the value for Stationary (Non-EGU) sources; no SOx value was estimated for mobile sources.
-The benefit-per-ton value for VOCs was estimated across all sources.

-^e Non-EGU denotes stationary sources of emissions other than electric generating units (EGUs).
+The benefit-per-ton value for VOCs was estimated across all sources. ^e Non-EGU denotes stationary sources of emissions other than electric generating units (EGUs).

-storage facilities will increase over time.^{tt} These projected increases reflect rising income levels, which are assumed to increase affected individuals' willingness to pay for reduced exposure to health threats from air pollution.
+As Table 4-13 indicates, EPA projects that the per-ton values for reducing emissions of criteria pollutants from both vehicle use and stationary sources such as fuel refineries and storage facilities will increase over time.^{tt} These projected increases reflect rising income levels, which are assumed to increase affected individuals' willingness to pay for reduced exposure to health threats from air pollution.
 They also reflect future population growth and increased life expectancy, which expands the size of the population exposed to air pollution in both urban and rural areas, especially in older age groups with the highest mortality risk.^{44,uu}